apache/flink-kubernetes-operator/docs/content/docs/operations/plugins.md

         }
     }
     ```
-   The `Context` exposes the current and computed target parallelism, the number of key groups or source partitions, the input ship strategies, the `JobAutoScalerContext`, the per-vertex evaluated metrics, the job topology, and the prefix-stripped per-mode `Configuration` (`getModeConfiguration()`).
-The autoscaler calls `align` only when `isApplicable(Context)` returns true.
+   The `Context` extends `JobAutoScalerContext`, adding the per-vertex alignment inputs: the current and computed target parallelism, the number of key groups or source partitions, the input ship strategies, and the vertex's evaluated metrics.
+The job topology is available through the inherited `getJobTopology()`, and `getConfiguration()` returns the job configuration with this mode's prefix-stripped per-mode options merged on top.
+The autoscaler calls `alignParallelism` only when `isApplicable(Context)` returns true.
 That method defaults to keyBy (hash) vertices and to partitioned sources that report a partition count (Kafka and Pulsar do by default), and a custom mode can override it to widen the scope, for example to align custom partitioned vertices.

 2. Create the service definition file `org.apache.flink.autoscaler.alignment.ParallelismAlignmentMode` in `META-INF/services`:
     ```text